matmasoni/chesttracker/README.md

 # chesttracker
-This page was designed for Clash Royale players to be able to locate their place in the chest cycle in order to determine what their next chests will be
+This page was designed for Clash Royale players to be able to locate their place in the chest cycle in order to determine what their next chests will be.